davidb2/davidb2.github.io-old/_reviews/books.md

         it does seem important to tread the fine line between hard deterministic views and the original theological conceptions of the phrase:
-        i) the former ultimately leads to metaphysical anti-realism accounts, which in large part necessarily undermine human language, and ii) the latter notion was based off of the lack of a proper understanding of neuroscience, well at least if free will has anything to do with the brain/command center.
+        i) the former ultimately leads to metaphysical anti-realism accounts, which in large part necessarily undermine language, and ii) the latter notion was based off of the lack of a proper understanding of neuroscience, well at least if free will has anything to do with the brain/command center.